-ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintenance / Maintainability I-10 I Mainlin Widening Alternatives (1 added l lane each direction + HOV lanes from SR 202L to Riggs R load) ML1 No Build design features will be maintained, whether or not the Beyond routine maintenance, no changes to existing conditions.
-AM travel time approximately 42 minutes WB through project limits.
+ENGINEERING IMPACTS ALTE RNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintanace / Maintainability I-10 M //ainlin e Widening Alternatives (1 addec d lane each direction + HOV lanes from SR 202L to Riggs R load) ML1 No Build design features will be maintained, whether or not the maintenance, no changes AM travel time approximately 42 minutes WB through project limits.
 PM travel time approximately 39 minutes EB through project limits.
 LOS E/F on all segments No improvements over existing conditions.
 No impacts.
 No Impacts.
 Routine maintenance functions will condition as it does today, but will increasingly become greater as the corridor ages without improvements.
 ML2 Median Widening + Ramp Upgrades have to be modified to a crowned section for each direction to avoid undesirable vertical clearance impacts under select bridges that remain, most notably Riggs Road, Goodyear Road, Nelson Road, Casa Blanca Road, Seed Farm Road, and SR-387/SR-187/Pinal Ave.
 HOV lane extended south to Riggs Road.
 Ramps: Parallel entrance/exits, super corrected, increased accel/decel lengths.
 All entrance ramps need to be added, relocated and/or adjusted.
 Crowning of mainline at bridges will require additional drainage WB through project limits.
 PM travel time approximately 31 minutes EB Median widening will require median barrier - CMF 0.81 from CPS New General Purpose Lane - CMF 0.9 from CPS Ramp modifications - CMF 0.21 from CPS Shoulder widening - CMF 0.64 from CPS Majority of mainline work can be accomplished with only an inside shoulder closure, with occasional single lane closures.
 Short term (4 weeks +/-) ramp closures likely necessary to complete ramp gore modifications.
 Minimal to no utility impacts associated with the I-10 median widening.
 New pavement from widening, pavement preservation of existing pavements and new concrete median barrier in the northern six miles reduces near-term maintenance.
 Median cable barrier for 20 miles will increase maintenance.
 ML3 Outside Widening + Ramp Upgrades purpose mainline widening to the outside.
 12-ft inside/outside shoulders, 12' additional inside lane.
-1.5% cross slope maintained; however, typical section may have to be modified to a crowned section for each north of Riggs Road.
+1.5% cross slope maintained; however, typical section may have to be modified to a crowned section for each need to be added, relocated and/or adjusted north of Riggs Road.
 Crowning of mainline at bridges will require WB through project limits.
-PM travel time approximately 31 minutes EB No benefit from median barrier south of Riggs Road, outside shoulder closure and some inside Minimal to no utility impacts associated with the I-10 outside widening.
+PM travel time approximately 31 minutes EB through project limits.
+LOS D or better south of Riggs Road, but LOS E/F north of Riggs Road.
+No benefit from median barrier south of Riggs Road, outside shoulder closure and some inside Minimal to no utility impacts associated with the I-10 outside widening.
 New pavement from widening and pavement preservation reduces near- term maintenance.
 Six miles of median cable barrier in Maricopa County will inicrease maintenace.